 We are collaborating with Lisa Williams, Director of the Edinburgh Caribbean Association and Honorary Fellow in the department of History, Classics and Archaeology at the University of Edinburgh.
-We will co-produce with Lisa a free self-guided walking tour of the Museum on Scotland's relationship with the Caribbean, focussing on Scotland's role in the Transatlantic slave system and the experiences of enslaved people.
+We will co-produce with Lisa an online learning resource on Scotland's relationship with the Caribbean, focussing on Scotland's role in the Transatlantic slave system and the experiences of enslaved people.
 Lisa offers her perspective on the stories of some of the objects in the collection.
 Read it here.

-Image below: Treasure chest of the "Darien Company", the Company of Scotland Trading to Africa and the Indies, 1695. © National Museums Scotland
+Image below: Money chest of the "Darien Company", the Company of Scotland Trading to Africa and the Indies, 1695. © National Museums Scotland

 Header image: Crockery from the Empire Café, Glasgow 2014 Commonwealth Games cultural venue, featuring poetry about Scotland's slavery history. © National Museums Scotland